pandas-dev/pandas/doc/source/categorical.rst

 ~~~~~~~~~~~~~~~~~~

 Two instances of :class:`~pandas.api.types.CategoricalDtype` compare equal
-whenever they have the same categories and orderedness.
+whenever they have the same categories and order.
 When comparing two
-unordered categoricals, the order of the ``categories`` is not considered
+unordered categoricals, the order of the ``categories`` is not considered.

 .. ipython:: python